Your Rights in Relation to Privacy

 - financial information including bank account and credit card details.

-You must notify us as soon as reasonably practicable of any changes to the information provided to us by you or if you are aware of any inaccurate, out of date, misleading or false information.
+Please notify us as soon as you can of any changes to the information provided to us or if you are aware of any inaccurate, out of date, misleading or false information.

 Collection of Personal Information